boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/doughnut-chart.md

 You can format the Doughnut Chart for better illustration of the view by using the settings available in the Properties tab.

-To configure data in Doughnut Chart, follow these steps:
+To configure data in the Doughnut Chart, follow these steps:

 1. Drag and drop the Doughnut Chart into the canvas and resize it to your required size.